yidakee/electrum-dash-server/README-IRC.md

     #report_stratum_http_port = 80

-`irc` is used to determine whether the IRC thread will be started or the Electrum server will run in private mode (default).
-In private mode, `electrum-server peers` will always return an empty list.
+`irc` is used to determine whether the IRC thread will be started or the Electrum Darkcoin Server will run in private mode (default).
+In private mode, `electrum-drk-server peers` will always return an empty list.

 `host` is a fully-qualified domain name (FQDN) of your Electrum server.
 It is used both when binding the listener for incoming client connections and as part